ampled/svelte-inspect-value/README.md

 ## Description

-A collection of value inspector components in the veins of `svelte-json-tree` and `react-json-view`.
+A collection of value inspector components.

 It aims to be a valuable devtool for monitoring state and debugging, but should be usable for presenting data in any situation that calls for it.